opensoft/OpensoftStorageBundle/Resources/doc/controllers.md

 Important Note:  These screenshots were taken of a parent application with a slightly overridden theme than is natively provided in this bundle.
 The parent application uses a Bootstrap3 backed Inspinia Administrative theme for display.
-The native templates provided by this bundle to not look _quite_ as good, but they are still Bootstrap3 backed and fully functional.
+The native templates provided by this bundle do not look _quite_ as good, but they are still Bootstrap3 backed and fully functional.

 **Creating New Storage Space**